Visually Do Shape Analysis !

 the factor value is about 0.3 so the point becomes a mountain.

-Figure 12: The flatten cat's first principal warp.
+Figure 12: The relaxed cat's first principal warp.

 Let's see the function of the first principal warp (See Figure 12).